Gernott/mask/README.md

 Download Mask with composer by running the command `composer require mask/mask` or install via extension manager.
 It is important to add Mask as a dependency in your `ext_emconf.php` and/or `composer.json`, so you can override the generated TCA.
-Before you start using Mask, you should define the paths to your templates.
-The easiest way to change the paths is to add the snippet below to your `AdditionalConfiguration.php`:
+Before you start using Mask, you must define various paths.
+The easiest way to change the paths is to add the snippet below to your `LocalConfiguration.php` in the `EXTENSIONS` section:

 ```
+...
-$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['mask'] = [
+'mask' => [
     'loader_identifier' => 'json',
     'backend' => 'EXT:sitepackage/Resources/Private/Mask/Backend/Templates/',
     'backendlayout_pids' => '0,1',